-The leveling bolts are extended with the top link shortened.
-The extension of the leveling bolts allows the table to drop in relation to the subframe.
-In this configuration, clearance between the strut and the spring saddle is at a minimum which may not provide adequate end-to-end float.
+The leveling nuts are loosened with the top hydraulic link shortened.
+Loosening of the leveling nuts allows the table to drop in relation to the sub-frame.
+In this configuration, clearance between the lateral decks and the center feederdeck is at a minimum which may not provide adequate end-to-end float.